Stay ahead with actionable finance strategies, tips, news, and trends.

 NetSuite Planning and Budgeting vs Prophix

 To do analytics and reporting in NetSuite, you have to purchase a separate product outside of Planning and Budgeting.
-Prophix is an all-in-one platform for budgeting and planning, reporting and analytics, consolidations, and intercompany management.
+Prophix One is an all-in-one platform for budgeting and planning, reporting and analytics, consolidations, and intercompany management.

 18: Centage Planning